Selling your home in order to purchase contingent

 to all perform their jobs.

 Granted, there are parts of Seattle where the real estate market is still too hot for most home buyers to even consider making an offer contingent on the sale of their home.
-In fact, most purchase and sale agreements in the more active and sought after areas of Seattle have little if any real conditions (or contingencies) to speak of!
+In fact, some purchase and sale agreements in the more active and sought after areas of Seattle have little if any real conditions (or contingencies) to speak of!

 All that said, for every HOT time in the market, there comes a time when the market may demand sellers entertain a buyers offer who must first sell their home in order to purchase the sellers home.